paulwizviz/learn-elastic/docs/operations.md

     "field": "value"
 }
 ```
-To assign custom document id.
-This will replace document content with the same id.
+This assign custom document id and this will replace document content with the same id.

 or